trobutlef/Chess-AI/README.md

 ## TODOs
   - [ ] Add table UI with CSS
+  - [ ] Fix Legal moves UI
-  - [ ] Solve problem with chessboard.js to display board on website
+  - [X] Solve problem with chessboard.js to display board on website
   - [ ] Allow user to get new game server
   - [ ] Allow user to take back one move
   - [ ] Make model with Tensorflow and train with Stockfish training data